uilicious/uilicious-docs-v3/reference/dynamic-test-data/generate-sample-data.md

 ---
-description: >-
+# Write a short description about the page.
+This will be displayed on google search results.
-  The SAMPLE commands allow you to create sample details for your test scripts.
+description: Learn how to use the SAMPLE commands to create sample details in your UIlicious test.
 Most of the SAMPLE commands that will be introduced will rely on the ChanceJS library.
 ---